-The most common alternative-fuel vehicles are gas-electric hybrids.
+The most common alternative-fuel vehicles are gas-electric hybrids (HEVs).
 Combining a gas and electric propulsion system, hybrids have been widely available in the U.S. for more than 15 years and continue to grow in popularity with some 50 models currently available for sale.
 The battery in gas-electric hybrids is charged from the engine and through braking, which then allows the battery to power the car at low speeds and during stops and starts.

-Similar to the gas-electric hybrid, plug-in hybrids have larger batteries that can run the car on electricity alone for limited distances with zero emissions.
+Similar to the gas-electric hybrid, plug-in hybrids (PHEVs) have larger batteries that can run the car on electricity alone for limited distances with zero emissions.
 Owners can fill up their car with regular gas at the pump and then plug into an electric power source to recharge the battery.

 Electric vehicles, or EVs, run solely on battery power, dispensing with the gas engine altogether.
 EVs have a specific range of miles they can travel before they need to be “refueled” by plugging them into an electrical power source, which can be a source of “range anxiety” for drivers.
 Available since 2010, EVs have grown in popularity as battery technology has increased their range, and the number of charging stations has risen both in cities and along highways.

 Natural gas vehicles